 This act also applies to manufacturers who make containers that are intended to hold hazardous materials.
 Containers must be certified, approved, and periodically inspected for integrity.

-All carriers must obtain a Hazardous Materials Safety Permit to be compliant under the act before they can transport the following items:
+All carriers must obtain a Hazardous Materials Safety Permit to be compliant under the act before shipping hazardous materials such as:

 Materials that fall under the HMTA must be packaged, inspected, and labeled in such a way that they do not pose a safety risk.
-This means that all packages must be adequately described, classified, labeled, packaged, marked, and in good condition for transport.
+This means that all packages must be adequately described, classified, labeled, packaged, marked, and in good condition for shipping hazardous materials.

 If you are found in violation of the act, both the driver and your company may be subject to significant penalties, including criminal charges.